JetBrains/kotlin-web-site/docs/topics/native/native-objc-interop.md

 }
 ```

-Get the objects as follows:
+Access these objects as follows:

 ```swift
 MyObject.shared